Landscaping - Snow Blower

 - Disengage attachment drive when traveling from one work area to another.

-- Run the unit a few minutes after clearing snow to prevent freeze-up of attachment.
+- Run the unit a few minutes after clearing snow to prevent freeze-up of attachments.

 - Do not operate unless proper guards, plates or other protective devices are in place and working properly.